-Humana (or its designee) conducts post-payment reviews of health care professionals’ records related to services rendered to Humana members.
-During such reviews, the professional should allow Humana access to the medical record and billing documents that support the charges billed.
+Humana (or its designee) conducts postpayment reviews of health care professionals’ records related to services rendered to Humana members.
+During such reviews, the health care professional is asked to allow Humana access to the medical record and billing documents that support the charges billed.

 Humana utilizes, but is not limited to, the resources below to conduct its reviews.
 These are widely acknowledged national guidelines for billing practices and support the concept of uniform billing for all payers.
 A health care professional’s order must be present to support all charges, along with clinical documentation to support the diagnosis and services or supplies that were billed.

 - Centers for Medicare & Medicaid Services (CMS) guidelines as stated in Medicare manuals

 - Medicare Local Coverage Determinations and National Coverage Determinations

 - All Humana policies, including medical coverage policies, Humana provider manuals, claims payment policies, Humana Provider Payment Integrity Department policies published on Humana.com and code-editing policies

 - National Uniform Billing Guidelines from the National Uniform Billing Committee

 - American Medical Association Current Procedural Terminology (CPT®) guidelines